davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/ssc/improve.md

 ![x](functor-types.svg)

++++

 The author often presents algebraic structures as tuples, as in Exercise 6.7.
 For the homomorphism to preserve structure, it must preserve all the structure in the tuple.
 However, there can also be "structure" *between* the elements of these tuples, such as (in Exercise 6.7) the distributive property.
 In other cases the author seems to have an understanding of stuff, structure, properties as he lists them separately (e.g. Definition 3.6, Definition 3.35).
+For more on the author's perspective, see "Coherence conditions" in Section 3.6.

 One way to see the stuff, structure, properties breakdown is in terms of a finite presentation of a category.
 If you see a category as a database (Chp.
 3) then this is more obvious based on inspecting the type theory example [structure § GroupDataStructure](https://ncatlab.org/nlab/show/structure#GroupDataStructure).
 The properties correspond to the equations at the bottom of the diagram, the structure to the morphisms in the category, and the stuff to the objects in the category.
 Rather than a finite number of equations, there are equations that apply globally.
 For example, in the definition of [Property (mathematics)](https://en.wikipedia.org/wiki/Property_(mathematics)), we say that it must apply across all examples.
 Similarly, for a commutative diagram to "commute" means it applies in all cases.
 A [Universal property](https://en.wikipedia.org/wiki/Universal_property) extends a "traditional property" in being also true of an associated morphism (rather than just an object).